 - If you are interested in a certain lab, visit the lab and talk to graduate students there.
 You can ask them what their experience has been like in the lab.

-- You can direct questions to the student services office in your department/program and if the staff member doesn’t know the answer to your question, he or she can likely direct you to another person.
+- You can direct questions to the student services office in your department/program and if the staff member doesn’t know the answer to your question, they can likely direct you to another person.

 - Visit the webpages of labs you might be interested in joining to get more information.